Best bets

 Burial at Sea

-Burial at sea, Environmental Protection Agency.
+Burial at sea, U.S. Environmental Protection Agency.

 Contains guidance in how to conduct a burial at sea and reporting requirements.

-A final resting place at sea: as cremations rise, ocean burials also gain, Boston Globe, January 20, 2011.
+A final resting place at sea: As cremations rise, ocean burials also gain, Boston Globe, January 20, 2011.

 Explains the increasing number of burials at sea, and some options for those considering it.
 Note: You must be online in Massachusetts in order to access this link.